 2. After you have a complete first draft, download the Thesis Template for your manuscript formatting, and paste in your draft.
 Proof and edit additional drafts.

 3. Early in your final semester, format your work to the best of your ability.
 Seek assistance from a Graduate Success Consultants if needed.

 4. Review the new process in the Thesis Manual .

 5. Print out or download your Thesis Verification Form /Dissertation Verification Form for committee signatures at your defense.
 This can be printed out on regular paper; special paper is no longer required.
 You can also download and fill in the first part and email that form to your chair/committee for their e-signatures.

 6. Your Chair and Committee must approve your final version and complete the embargo section by signing the Thesis Verification Form/Dissertation Verification Form.
 All signatures must be the original wet signature or e-signatures.

 Submit the following for materials at the same time and in one email to the Office of Graduate Studies by the appropriate submission deadline:

 - Submit the Thesis Verification Form /Dissertation Verification Form , signed by your full committee, to the Office of Graduate Studies (CP-950 or via email to firstname.lastname@example.org).

 - Email an electronic copy of committee-approved version of your manuscript in Word to firstname.lastname@example.org.
 No .PDFs, please.

-After the Office of Graduate Studies has received all necessary materials, they will be forwarded to the University Thesis/Dissertation Reader for final approval.
+After the Office of Graduate Studies has received all necessary materials in a single email, they will be forwarded to the Thesis/Dissertation Reader for final approval.
 You will receive email confirmation of the final approval.
 Please check your CSUF email regularly.

 - After your submission, the University Thesis/Dissertation Reader will contact you via the email provided on the Thesis Verification Form Dissertation Verification Form .

 - If the Reader requests changes, please make them and email them back to the Reader.
 You do not need to resubmit all materials.